 The ZWO ASI290MM Mini (Mono) is a CMOS astronomy camera for autoguiding and planetary astrophotography.
 It houses a high-performance SONY IMX290 1/3” monochrome sensor with 2.1 Mega Pixels.

-I’ve recently installed this guide camera on my deep sky astrophotography rig, that includes a Sky-Watcher Esprit 100 ED telescope on an EQ6-R Pro mount.
+I’ve recently installed this guide camera on my deep sky astrophotography rig, which includes a Sky-Watcher Esprit 100 ED telescope on an EQ6-R Pro mount.
 The camera now sits in a 60mm StarField guide scope, anxiously waiting for clear skies.

-This is ZWO’s first miniature camera in its lineup, and the boy is the internal sensor tiny!
+This is ZWO’s first miniature camera in its lineup, and boy is the internal sensor tiny!
 It adds virtually zero weight to your imaging payload, and its slender profile takes up no more space than a 1.25” eyepiece.